ImranShafiq14/GP2Coursework/GP2Coursework/ReadMe.txt

 Timer class
 Post Processing

+P.S.
+The following techniques/tasks were implemented but do not work correctly, as a result, these implementations were not committed to the master branch and are contained in seperate branches from the master/Coursework-Submission branches:
+- Post Processing (contained in the 'PostProcessingTest' branch)
+- Mesh Manager (contained in the 'MeshManagerTest' branch)

-Each member contributed in finding and fixing bugs in each other's code
+Each member contributed in finding and fixing bugs in each other's code.